A complete list of the current classes and programs available within the Community Services Division.

 Rape Aggression Defense (RAD)

-A self-defense course for women only.
+RAD is a self-defense course taught for women only.
 The class is taught in 3 sections over 3 consecutive days.
 The first section is classroom discussion with a lecture component.
 The second section discusses confrontation, options in various types of situations, and how and why to make a decision to resist or not.
 The third section continues with confrontational dynamics, principles of self-defense, and resistance when faced with weapons.
 Students will systematically learn stances, yelling, movement, blocking, and escape methods along with many other defense techniques.
-For more info: Rape Aggression Defense

 Student Nighttime Auxiliary Patrol (SNAP)

 SNAP provides free nightly campus escorts to students, faculty, staff, and visitors whenever classes are in session.
-This is a sevice provided through the University of Florida's Student Government and UF Transportation and Parking Services.
-Escorts can be requested through the TapRide app, online at http://parking.ufl.edu/transit-commuting/snap/, or via telephone at 352-392-SNAP (7627).
 SNAP provides an alternative to traveling alone.
+This is a service provided through the University of Florida’s Student Government and UF Transportation and Parking Services.
+Escorts can be requested through the TapRide app or via telephone at 352-392-SNAP (7627).
 Programs are regularly presented about SNAP to encourage use and promote personal safety.
 Visit their website, http://parking.ufl.edu/transit-commuting/snap/ , for more information.

-Frequently people in the community see individuals or situations that simply do not seem right to them.
+Frequently people in the community see individuals or situations that do not seem right to them.
 This program provides an overview of suspicious activity and encourages individuals to trust their instincts.
-If something seems out of place to you as a community member there may be something actually wrong and you should notify the police.
+If something seems out of place to you, as a community member, there may be something actually wrong and you should notify the police.

-All of us travel by car, bicycle, on foot and by many other methods.
+Everyone at the University of Florida travels by some method or another whether it be by car, bicycle, or on foot.
 This program provides important safety tips no matter the mode of transportation used.

-Learn about how traffic enforcement is conducted and what your rights and responsibilities are during these stops.
+Learn about how traffic enforcement is conducted as well as your rights and responsibilities are during these stops.
 You can also ask questions about legal issues of interest to you.